There is no brainer; you need to learn the fundamentals of any programming language.

 5. Promises:

 This is one of the javascript concepts which every javascript developers miss out.
 This requires a deep dive into the concept.
-For now, let us have a brief about promise.
+For now, let us have a brief about promise

 What is a promise?
 A promise is an asynchronous object that may give a result some time in the future: either a resolved value or a reason why it got rejected.
 A promise can have any of the three possible states:

-• fulfilled: The promise was fulfilled
+- fulfilled: The promise was fulfilled

-• rejected: The promise is rejected.
+- rejected: The promise is rejected.

-• pending: The promise is still pending.
+- pending: The promise is still pending.

-A promise can easily be understood with an example: Let's say you are in standard ten and your parent promised you that if you clear your standard ten examinations in 1st div they will buy you a computer.
+you that if you clear your standard ten examinations in 1st div they will buy you a computer

 So from the example above the promise by your parent can have three different states based on your performance in standard 10.

-2. Unfortunately, you didn't secure 1st div in your standard they will reject their promise.
+your promise by getting a computer for you. - Unfortunately, you didn't secure 1st div in your standard they will

 Syntax of creating a promise.